NUR: Nursing: Generic Undergraduate Courses

 3 sh (may not be repeated for credit)

-For the RN-BSN student, this course examines the pathophysiological processes that occur in the human body.
-Principles of disease processes will be explored along with nursing interventions to help improve patient outcomes.
+This course examines the pathophysiological processes that occur in the human body.
+Principles of disease processes will be explored along with nursing interventions to help enhance patient outcomes.
+Students will apply concepts of anatomy and physiology to understand pathophysiology and develop appropriate nursing strategies.

 NUR 4165 Essentials of Evidence-Based Nursing Practice